 Rodrigo Rivera is a proven tech executive and nascent academic with numerous years of experience managing analytics, data science, and machine learning groups and projects.
-He has expertise leading technical teams in data-driven decision-making and identifying market opportunities to drive revenues and profits in alignment with corporate needs by leveraging machine learning.
+He has expertise in leading technical teams in data-driven decision-making and identifying market opportunities to drive revenues and profits aligned with corporate needs by leveraging machine learning.

 As a tech manager, his strength lies in developing machine-learning software, emphasizing growing revenue, market share, and brand footprint in highly competitive environments.

 Rivera has developed and executed diverse IT strategies for sales and marketing.
-Through automation, he has invigorated critical acquisition channels for large e-commerce retailers and accelerated new product launches’ success in the consumer goods sector.
+He has invigorated critical acquisition channels for large e-commerce retailers and accelerated new product launches’ success in the consumer goods sector through automation.
 He has assembled and developed top teams and leaders while steering transformations that align culture with overarching company strategy.

 Rodrigo has had an unusual pathway to an active research career.
 The first decade after graduating from the Technical University of Munich in information systems, he was entrepreneurially active as founder and CEO of Emplido, an Internet startup in the recruitment analytics space acquired by Experteer Inc in 2011.

-After a stint at Experteer Inc, Rodrigo was approached by Rocket Internet SE, one of the most substantial publicly traded Internet holdings in the world, to develop tools using data mining methods to automate customer management and advertising.
+After a stint at Experteer Inc, Rodrigo was approached by Rocket Internet SE, one of the most substantial publicly traded Internet holdings globally, to develop data mining tools to automate customer management and advertising.

 During the Initial Public Offering of Rocket Internet SE in 2014, the company prospectus used for investor roadshows featured his advertisement automation work.

 As one of the first members of Rocket Internet ventures in verticals such as food delivery, classifieds for real estate, and classifieds for vehicles, he levered machine learning methods to automate processes, assist sales representatives in lead qualification, and accelerate market rollouts.